Prince of Wales Island: Things to Do

 Be sure to ask the rangers about wolf and bear viewing but don’t expect encouragement; the wolves especially, are few, shy, and not wholly beloved by some residents.
 However, every visitor who comes to the island asking to see, not hunt, the large predators, makes them more valuable to the community alive - that is Responsible Tourism!

-Before you begin your adventure, review "Prince of Wales Island: Responsible Travel."
+Before you begin your adventure, review "Prince of Wales Island: Visit Responsibly."

 For More on Prince of Wales Island